MASD-Project/csharp_ref_impl/README.md

 of issues with the generated code:

 - it may be using non-idiomatic C#, or following old idioms;
-- works, but you know of a better way of doing it;
+- it may work, but you know of a better way of doing it;
 - it is just wrong, and we've missed it.

 Issues can be submitted using [github